Ground-based interferometric gravitational-wave search: Other detectors

 GEO600 was initially designed as a British-German effort to build an interferometer with 3 km long arms; it was later downscaled to 600 m due to funding reasons.
 It was completed in 2002 and is located near Hanover, Germany.
 Although it has limited capacities (especially in the lower frequency range), making a detection unlikely, it plays a key role in the gravitational wave network as a testbed for many new technologies.

 TAMA 300 (and its predecessor, the prototype TAMA 20) was a Japanese detector with 300 m arms, built at the Mitaka university.
 It was partly designed as a stepstone for larger detectors (including KAGRA), and operated between 1999 and 2004.
 It has now been repurposed as a testbed for new technologies.
 The CLIO detector, with 100 m arms and located in the Kamioka mine, is another test detector, specifically designed to test the cryogenic technology used in KAGRA.

 LIGO-Australia is a defunct project which was envisioned to be built on the model of the LIGO detector in Australia, but was finally not funded by the Australian government; the project was later relocated to become LIGO-India.

-The Fermilab Holometer, with its 39 m long arms, probes a pretty different range in frequency than other interferometers, aiming for the MHz range.
+The Fermilab Holometer, with its 39 m long arms, probes a different range in frequency than other interferometers, aiming for the MHz range.